RonnieMbugua/odin-recipes/README.md

-This is an Odin Project about building a Recipe Website It has two of my favourite recipes
+This is an Odin Project about building a Recipe Website It has three of my favourite recipes